 The NHS Confederation has produced a detailed briefing distilling all the key points and messages in the plan.
 Confed members can access the briefing from the resource library.

 The Mental Health Network, which represents mental health and learning disability service providers for the NHS, welcomed the plan’s focus on mental health but warned that significant shortfalls in funding threaten to undermine local progress.

 NHS Employers welcomed the focus on workforce and plans to work in partnership with trade unions and lead STPs to find ways to de-risk service change.

-The NHS Partners Network, which represents independent sector providers of NHS clinical services, commented that the sector has a key role to play in delivering the plan's commitments.
+The Independent Healthcare Providers Network, which represents independent sector providers of NHS clinical services, commented that the sector has a key role to play in delivering the plan's commitments.

 And NHS Clinical Commissioners, which represents clinical commissioning groups, said it was pleased the plan had recognised how far clinical commissioning since the Forward View's publication in 2014.

-View the organisations' full responses: NHS Employers, NHS Clinical Commissioners , the Mental Health Network and NHS Partners Network.
+View the organisations' full responses: NHS Employers, NHS Clinical Commissioners , the Mental Health Network and Independent Healthcare Providers Network.

 Find out more

 Access Next steps on the Forward View on NHS England's website.